Place-names

 - Welsh, as in Welsh Lane or Welsh Way

 - Drove or Drovers, as in The Drovers Arms.
-(But watch out for the numerous 'droves' in Somerset and East Anglia, which are drainage ditches into The Wash.)
+(But watch out for the numerous 'droves' in Somerset and East Anglia, which are drainage ditches into the River Parrett or The Wash.
+Ask the question "Does this 'drove' lead to a market?")

-- Similarly The Black Ox, after the beast and/or the famous bank.
+- The Black Ox, after the beast and/or the famous bank.

 - Drift, an old word for ‘drove' – the Banbury Lane is also called The Driftway.